 The monitoring methodology was developed in order to allow for the documentation of habitat conditions and the evaluation of whether a change has occurred to the Windsor salt marsh, mudflat and associated tidal channel system as a result of the proposed NSTIR-NSDA highway expansion project.
-The monitoring program replicates and builds upon the research and monitoring activities conducted by SMU between 2002 and 2007 (van Proosdij, 2005; van Proosdij et al., 2006; van Proosdij and Baker 2007).
+The monitoring program replicates and builds upon the research and monitoring activities conducted by SMU and CBWES Inc. between 2002 and 2007 (van Proosdij, 2005; van Proosdij et al., 2006; van Proosdij and Baker, 2007), and the experience with similar projects in the region (Bowron et al. 2011, Neckles et al. 2002).

-The monitoring program focused on four main objectives:
+The monitoring program focused on five main objectives:

-- 1. Measure changes in surface elevation using digital elevation models (DEM) derived from LiDAR, digital surface models (DSM) derived from georeferenced UAV low-altitude aerial photography, and differential RTK elevation surveys along reproducible transection. - 2.
-Measure changes in the location, stability and capacity of tidal channel networks, particularly the primary tide gate channel and the secondary causeway/east channel, which runs roughly parallel to the causeway and is the proposed location of an expanded causeway structure. - 3.
-Measure changes in the amount of vegetated marsh and mudflat habitat conditions using habitat and surface cover maps developed from low-altitude aerial photography. - 4.
-Measure changes in vegetation community structure and productivity using plot based vegetation survey (species composition, abundance, height) and low-altitude aerial photography.
+- 1. Measure changes in surface elevation using digital elevation models (DEM) derived from LiDAR, digital surface models (DSM) derived from georeferenced UAV low-altitude aerial photography, and differential RTK elevation surveys along reproducible transection; - 2.
+Measure changes in the location, stability and capacity of tidal channel networks, particularly the primary tide gate channel and the secondary causeway/east channel, which runs roughly parallel to the causeway and is the proposed location of an expanded causeway structure; - 3.
+Measure changes in the amount of vegetated marsh and mudflat habitat conditions using habitat and surface cover maps developed from low-altitude aerial photography; - 4.
+Measure changes in vegetation community structure and productivity using plot based vegetation survey (species composition, abundance, height) and low-altitude aerial photography; and